Becoming a solicitor in England & Wales

-The incoming Solicitors Qualifying Exam (SQE) is a new system of qualifying as a solicitor in England and Wales.
-It will be introduced from 2021 and will make entering the profession more accessible for both law and non-law graduates.
-If you are unsure whether this is the right career fit for you, see how you score in this quiz!
+The new Solicitors Qualifying Exam (SQE) is a system of qualifying as a solicitor in England and Wales.
+It was introduced in 2021 and has made entering the profession more accessible for both law and non-law graduates.
+If you are unsure whether this is the right career fit for you, see how you score in the quiz!

 Frequently Asked Questions